 Investing time in your staff is essential.
 Whether they initiate informal check-in times or whether you agree to meet at regular intervals each week or month, make sure you’re giving your staff the attention they need to feel supported and connected.
-Time is also needed to properly give – and receive – feedback.
+Time is also needed to give – and receive – feedback properly.

 Step 4: Just Do It!

-Leadership development is a multi-pronged activity that includes formal education (i.e. training), coaching, mentoring, and regular feedback that’s honest, timely, and actionable.
-Schedule regular trainings, and make giving and receiving honest feedback a normal part of your dealership’s culture.
+Leadership development is a multi-pronged activity that includes formal education (i.e., training), coaching, mentoring, and regular feedback that’s honest, timely, and actionable.
+Schedule regular training and give and receive honest feedback, a normal part of your dealership’s culture.

 To get the most of your efforts, tailor developmental needs to the individual manager.
-For instance, there’s no reason to send a group email or call for a group meeting to discuss with everyone the transgressions of one employee, especially when everyone knows who that email or meeting was really about.
-Not only does this tactic annoy everyone else, it keeps the employee who needs this information the most from getting it.
+For instance, there’s no reason to send a group email or call for a group meeting to discuss one employee's transgressions, especially when everyone knows who that email or meeting was really about.
+Not only does this tactic annoy everyone else, but it also keeps the employee who needs this information the most from getting it.